GiancaGIS/GeoVelis-SOI/README.md

   <img src="assets/branding/geovelis-logo.png" alt="GeoVelis — a folded map protected by a V-shaped emblem" width="640">
 </p>

-# GeoVelis SOI — Extra Data protection for ArcGIS Server Map Services
+# GeoVelis SOI — Extra Data Protection for ArcGIS Server Map Services

 GeoVelis SOI protects ArcGIS Server 12.1+ map services by inspecting REST query requests before they reach the service and, when configured, post-processing JSON responses before they are returned to clients.
 It can score suspicious access patterns per request, user and inferred session, clamp expensive requests, restrict requested fields and envelope areas, mask sensitive attributes, and write security-relevant events to ArcGIS Server logs or an optional audit file.